 Here are a few facts on canker sores, as well as a few solutions on how to get rid of them.

 You may have questions about canker sores.
 What are they?
 Are they dangerous?
 Are they contagious?

 Canker sores are different from other mouth sores, such as cold sores.
-Unlike cold sores, canker sores don’t appear on the outside of lips or outside of the mouth.
+Unlike cold sores, canker sores don’t appear on the outside of the lips or outside of the mouth.
 They affect the soft tissue inside the mouth.
-They can show up inside your lips or cheeks, at the edge of your gumline, even under your tongue.
+They can show up inside your lips or cheeks, at the edge of your gum line, or even under your tongue.

 A canker sore begins as a red spot in the mouth.
 Eventually, the red sore bursts and becomes an open sore.
 The sore usually has a white or yellowish membrane in the center surrounded by red.
 They’re generally fairly small, about 3-5mm across.

 The sore isn’t contagious, so you won’t spread it to others.
 However, they can be painful and can make it harder to eat or talk.